chengzeyi/fzf-preview.vim/README.md

 **NOTE** To enable correct preview with `FZFTags`, you may need to add `--excmd=number` to your ctags' command-line arguments to help locate the line position of the tag.
-You also need to make sure the tags file is in the current vim since the file paths in the tags file might be relavent paths.
+You also need to make sure the tags file is in the current vim since the file paths in the tags file might be relavent paths, or you need to add `--tag-relative=no` to the arguments.

 ### Usage